Munchkinland/Chatbot-for-Business-and-Education-using-Embeddings-and-Transformers/README.md

 In the education sector, the chatbot can support students by answering their questions, providing study materials, and offering guidance on educational pathways.
 It can assist educators by automating administrative tasks, delivering relevant educational resources, and facilitating online learning experiences.

-Guide explaining the code step by step:
+The code is a conversational chatbot program that allows users to ask questions and receive responses.
+Let's go through the code step by step:

-Importing the libraries:

-python
-Copy code
-import os
-import openai
-from llama_index import GPTVectorStoreIndex, SimpleDirectoryReader, LLMPredictor, ServiceContext from langchain.chat_models import ChatOpenAI import textwrap
-In this section, the necessary libraries for the code are imported.
-These libraries include os for operating system manipulation, openai for interacting with the OpenAI API, llama_index for text indexing and searching, langchain for chat models, and textwrap for text formatting.
+First, the necessary libraries are imported, including os for system operations, openai for interaction with the OpenAI API, llama_index for indexing and searching text, langchain for chat models, and textwrap for text formatting.

-Installing packages:

-python
-Copy code
-!pip install PyPDF2
-!pip install openai
-!pip install langchain
-!pip install llama-index
-In this section, some required packages are installed.
-The !pip install commands are used to install the specified packages.
-In this case, PyPDF2, openai, langchain, and llama-index are being installed.

-Setting up the OpenAI API key:

-python
-Copy code
-os.environ["OPENAI_API_KEY"] = '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'
+Next, the required packages are installed using the pip install commands.
+These packages include PyPDF2 for working with PDF files, openai for the OpenAI API, langchain for language models, and llama-index for text indexing.

-Here, the OpenAI API key is configured by assigning the key to the environment variable "OPENAI_API_KEY".
-Make sure to replace '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' with your own OpenAI API key.
+The OpenAI API key is configured by setting it as an environment variable.
+Make sure to replace the placeholder key with your own API key.

-Reading the PDF files:

-python
-Copy code
-pdf = SimpleDirectoryReader('datos').load_data()
-In this line of code, the SimpleDirectoryReader from llama_index is used to read data from a folder named "datos" that contains PDF files.
-The load_data() function loads the data and stores it in the variable pdf.
+The code reads PDF files from a folder named "datos" using the SimpleDirectoryReader from llama_index.
+The data is loaded and stored in the variable called "pdf".

-Defining and instantiating the chat model:

-python
-Copy code
-modelo = LLMPredictor(llm=ChatOpenAI(temperature=0, model_name='gpt-3.5-turbo'))
-Here, the chat model is defined and instantiated using LLMPredictor from llama_index.
-The chat model used is ChatOpenAI with a temperature of 0 and the model name 'gpt-3.5-turbo'.
-The chat model is assigned to the variable modelo.
+A chat model is defined and instantiated using the LLMPredictor from llama_index.
+The specific model used is ChatOpenAI with a temperature of 0 and the model name 'gpt-3.5-turbo'.
+It is assigned to the variable "modelo".

-Indexing the content of the PDFs:

-python
-Copy code
-service_context = ServiceContext.from_defaults(llm_predictor=modelo)
-index = GPTVectorStoreIndex.from_documents(pdf, service_context=service_context)
-In these lines of code, a service context is created using ServiceContext and the chat model (modelo) is passed as an argument.
-Then, GPTVectorStoreIndex from llama_index is used to create an index from the loaded PDF documents (pdf).
-The index is assigned to the variable index.
+The content of the PDF files is indexed using the GPTVectorStoreIndex from llama_index.
+The index is created based on the loaded PDF documents and stored in the variable "index".

-Saving the index to disk (optional):

-python
-Copy code
-#index.save_to_disk('index.json')
-If you want to save the index to disk to avoid repeating the entire process each time, you can uncomment this line of code to save the index to a JSON file named 'index.json'.
-However, this line is currently commented out.

-Loading the index from disk (optional):

-python
-Copy code
-#index = GPTVectorStoreIndex.load_from_disk('index.json')
-If you previously saved the index to disk and want to load it again, you can uncomment this line of code to load the index from the JSON file 'index.json'.
-However, this line is also currently commented out.

-Main loop:

-python
-Copy code
-while True:
-    pregunta = input('Escribe tu pregunta   \n') + "Responde
+Optionally, the index can be saved to disk using the save_to_disk() method.
+This allows the index to be reused without repeating the indexing process.

+Optionally, the index can be loaded from disk using the load_from_disk() method.
+This is useful if the index was previously saved and needs to be reused.

+The program enters a main loop where it continuously prompts the user to input a question.

+The user's question is concatenated with the string "Responde en español" (Respond in Spanish).

+The index is used to search for the entered question using the as_query_engine().query(pregunta) method.
+The response is stored in the variable "respuesta".

+The response is wrapped into lines of a maximum of 100 characters using the textwrap.wrap() function.

+Each line of the response is printed on the console.

+The code essentially sets up a chatbot that utilizes a pre-trained language model to provide responses based on user questions.
+It demonstrates the process of importing libraries, installing packages, configuring the API key, reading PDF files, defining the chat model, indexing the content, and interacting with the user.